naveedn/dbt-tutorial/README.md

 # How to get Started:
 - Install version DBT `0.16.1` from [the docs here](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/macos#installing-different-versions-with-homebrew)
 - Get the google creds from me :)
+- When running these exercises in your terminal, remember to place the google creds in the .dbt folder and source the `environment_variables.env` script

 ### Using the starter project